My name is Patric Gagne and I’m a sociopath.

 The research helped me find an alternate path, one that wasn’t plagued with antisocial behavior and social isolation.

 As a sociopath I’ve become acutely aware of the fact that I am just as capable of love and nurturing as I am indifference and destruction.
 As a doctor I’ve explored the depths of my darkness and come to terms with it.
-As a researcher I’ve analyzed similarities in other sociopathic personalities and tested different psychological interventions.
-I’ve figured out what works and I’ve helped others like me.
+As a writer I’ve analyzed similarities in other sociopathic personalities and tested different psychological interventions.
+I’ve figured out what works.

 As a result I’ve learned to make friends and keep friends.
 I’ve learned to pay attention to the triggers of my split personality and respect them.
 Most importantly I’ve learned to accept and love my darkness instead of being resentful of it.